 - The Havanese was originally bred for Cuban aristocrats.

-- When Spanish settlers came to Cuba, they brought their small dogs, which were ancestors of what we now know as the Bichon family of dogs.
+- When Spanish settlers came to Cuba, they brought their small dogs, which were ancestors of what we now know as the Bichon Frise family of lap dogs.
 The unique look of the Havanese evolved into what we know and love today because of their early days of being isolated on the island.

 - Early on, the breed earned the nickname "Velcro Dog" because of how close they keep to their owners.